piotrmerton/dsj/README.md

 - competition, qualification and standings need to have the same filename (ID)

 ## TO DO
+- tournaments stats to tournament view
+- ranking stats to jumper view
+- qualifications standings to jumper stats?
+- standings by country
 - error handling when file doesn’t exist
-- tournaments stats to view
-- qualifications standings to jumper stats
 - standings bug: 31 position parsing when 31 jumpers qualified to final round
 - API routes